BartoszKlonowski/rn-slider-repro-app/README.md

 Note, that here's the real issue presented, as for non-existing issue, or incorrect number the widget will not appear!

+<br/>If you are satisfied with the example of your issue, and you would like to share the exact usage scenario please do create a PR with your implementation!

 ---

 ## Thank you! ##